Clear Space Force Station: Phased array radar

 On August 30, 2006, after a transition that began in 2001, the ANG's 213th Space Warning Squadron took on the early warning/space surveillance mission.
 BAE Systems began a 2007 contract for SSPARS maintenance, and the Clear FPS-120 was subsequently upgraded to an AN/FPS-132 Upgraded Early Warning Radar (UEWR) by Boeing Integrated Defense Systems "featuring processor and software improvements to enhance capability."

 On 15 June 2021 it was renamed from Clear Air Force Station to Clear Space Force Station.

 Long Range Discrimination Radar was being tested at the base in 2022.

 Based units

-Units based at Clear Air Force Station.
+Units based at Clear Space Force Station.

-Those marked as GSU are Geographically Separate Units, which although based at Clear, are subordinate a unit based at another location.
+Those marked as GSU are Geographically Separate Units, which although based at Clear, are subordinate to a unit based at another location.